goodlifeinc/book-summary/The Clean Coder - Robert Martin/README.md

 4. Continuous integration

     All unit tests and acceptance tests are run several times per day in a continuous integration system.
 This system should be triggered by the source code control system.
 Every time someone commits a module, the CI system should kick off a build, and then run all the tests in the system.

+## Chapter 8: Testing strategies

+1. The test automation pyramid

+- Unit tests
+    These tests are written by programmers, for programmers, in the programming language of the system.
+The intent of these tests is to specify the system at the lowest level.
+Developers write these tests before writing production code as a way to specify what they are about to write.
+They are executed as part of Continuous Integration to ensure that the intent of the programmers’ is upheld.
+Unit tests provide as close to 100% coverage as is practical.

+- Component tests

+    Component test wraps a component.
+It passes input data into the component and gathers output data from it.
+It tests that the output matches the input.
+Any other system components are decoupled from the test using appropriate mocking and test-doubling techniques.

+    Component tests are written by QA and Business with assistance from development.
+    Component tests cover roughly half the system.
+They are directed more towards happy-path situations and very obvious corner, boundary, and alternate-path cases.

+- Integration tests

+    Integration tests assemble groups of components and test how well they communicate with each other.
+The other components of the system are decoupled as usual with appropriate mocks and test-doubles.

+    Integration tests are choreography tests.
+They do not test business rules.
+Rather, they test how well the assembly of components dances together.
+They are plumbing tests that make sure that the components are properly connected and can clearly communicate with each other.

+    Integration tests are typically written by the system architects, or lead designers, of the system.
+The tests ensure that the architectural structure of the system is sound.
+They are typically not executed as part of the Continuous Integration suite, because they often have longer runtimes.
+Instead, these tests are run periodically (nightly, weekly, etc.) as deemed necessary by their authors.

+- System tests

+    These are automated tests that execute against the entire integrated system.
+They are the ultimate integration tests.
+They do not test business rules directly.
+Rather, they test that the system has been wired together correctly and its parts interoperate according to plan.

+    These tests are written by the system architects and technical leads.
+System tests cover perhaps 10% of the system.
+This is because their intent is not to ensure correct system behavior, but correct system construction.

+- Manual explor atory tests

+    These tests are not automated, nor are they scripted.
+The intent of these tests is to explore the system for unexpected behaviors while confirming expected behaviors.